GRespighiGrasso/GRespighiGrasso/README.md

 🎓 Ph.D.
 Candidate in Economics at UC Santa Cruz (expected 2027)
 📍 Based in Santa Cruz, CA | Originally from Argentina
-🎯 Interested in both Economist and Data Scientist roles
+🎯 Interested in Economics and Data Science

 ---